 If someone is experiencing strong hallucinations, anxiety or paranoia, try and keep them calm and safe.

 If the person has collapsed or lost consciousness, call an ambulance on triple zero (000).
 If they have stopped breathing commence CPR.
-If they are breathing normally, place them into the recovery position and wait with the person until the ambulance
+If they are breathing normally, place them into the recovery position and continue to monitor them.